nens/lizard-docs/source/c_scenarios.rst

 ==============

 .. warning::
-    This section will be extended in the coming days.
+    This section will be extended in the near future.

 .. image:: /images/c_manage_3discenarios.png